 While GSP will drive compliance, Fresh Green Clean’s Green SASH program (Safe and Sustainable Hygiene), due to be pilot trialled in late 2014, will help facility managers to achieve it.
-A suite of subscriber packs offer online monitoring and planning tools that are designed to comply with the Green Cleaning Management credit, and guides to green cleaning programs.
+A suite of subscriber packs offers online monitoring and planning tools that are designed to comply with the Green Cleaning Management credit, and guides to green cleaning programs.

-Four elements that form the bedrock of a successful green cleaning program are: policy, procurement, engagement and monitoring.
+Four elements that form the bedrock of a successful green cleaning program are policy, procurement, engagement and monitoring.
 Below are some practical guidelines extracted from the Green SASH program that will help you to prepare for GSP and gain greater value from green cleaning.

 ● Policy.
-Top down commitment to green cleaning from the building owner/tenant is essential.
+Top-down commitment to green cleaning from the building owner/tenant is essential.
 Develop a sustainable procurement policy for cleaning services that incorporates existing sustainability and well-being policies, and describes procedures to implement the points listed below.

 ● Procurement.
-The following four – pronged approach can be used in the specifications and contract tendering process, to establish clear standards, while encouraging a sense of ownership and continuous improvement:
+The following four-pronged approach can be used in the specifications and contract tendering process, to establish clear standards, while encouraging a sense of ownership and continuous improvement:

 ● Define measurable outcomes in the specifications, in terms of cleaning performance for each task, and methods of achieving environmental, health and hygiene outcomes.
 For example: